Retirement abroad requires careful planning. Here are some important steps to take before you go:

 Understand your Social Security Benefits

-If you are thinking about retiring abroad, find out if you can receive your Social Security or other federal agency benefits outside the United States.
-The Social Security Administration's Office of International Operations (OIO) provides such information, and consular officers at the nearest U.S. embassy or consulate can also assist you.
+- The Social Security Administration's Office of International Operations (OIO) provides such information, and consular officers at the nearest U.S. embassy or consulate also can assist you.

 Pay Your Taxes